-Key Audit Matter How the scope of our audit responded to the key audit matter Carrying value and assessment of impairment of intangible exploration and evaluation assets (refer note 10).
-We tested the group's exploration licences and permits to confirm good title and standing.
-The group has reported intangible assets of £20,644,243 in its Consolidated Statement of Financial Position as at 31 December 2018 which comprise exploration and evaluation assets.
+Key Audit Matter How the scope of our audit responded to the key audit matter Carrying value and assessment of impairment of intangible exploration and evaluation assets (refer note We tested the Group's exploration licences and permits to confirm good title and standing.
+The Group has reported intangible assets of £20,909,637 in its Consolidated Statement of Financial Position as at 31 December 2019 which comprise exploration and evaluation assets.
 The carrying value and recoverability of these intangible assets are tested annually for impairment.
 The estimated recoverable amount of this balance is subjective due to the inherent uncertainty involved in forecasting and discounting future cash flows.
 We reviewed and evaluated the impairment assessment prepared by management in relation to the La India Gold project.
 Our procedures included: • evaluating and challenging the key assumptions used in the cash flow forecasts; • comparing the key assumptions to externally derived data; • performing sensitivity analysis on the key assumptions within the cash flow forecast and assessing the extent to which a change in these assumptions would result in an impairment, considering the likelihood of such events occurring.
-Going concern (refer note 1) Our procedures included: The group and parent company raises finance for its exploration and evaluation activities in discrete tranches to finance activities for limited periods.
-There is a risk that the Group has insufficient funds and therefore is unable to continue as a going concern hence the financial statements are prepared using the wrong basis. critically assessing the Directors' going concern assessment, challenging the forecast and key assumptions; assessing the cash flow forecast for committed and contracted expenditure versus discretionary expenditure, compared to the level of available cash resources; assessing the adequacy of disclosures in the financial statements.
-Recoverability of Investment and Intragroup balances Our procedures included: There is a risk that the company's investment in subsidiaries and the intragroup balances are not recoverable and that an impairment charge is required.
-Consideration of the work performed on the intangible assets which is relevant because the recoverability of the net investment in the subsidiaries will be dependent on the ability of the subsidiaries to achieve and enter into commercial production; Consideration of the net assets and performance of the subsidiaries compared to the carrying value of the investment; and Consideration of the forecasts provided for the going concern assessment.
+Going concern (refer note 1) The Group and Parent Company raises finance for its exploration and evaluation activities in discrete tranches to finance activities for limited periods.
+Our procedures included: critically assessed the Directors' going concern assessment, challenging the forecast and key assumptions; assessed the cash flow forecast for committed and contracted expenditure versus discretionary expenditure, compared to the level of available cash resources; assessed the adequacy of disclosures in the financial statements.
+Recoverability of Investment and Intragroup balances There is a risk that the company's investment in subsidiaries and the intragroup balances are not recoverable and that an impairment charge is required.
+Our procedures included: consideration of the audit work performed on the intangible assets which is directly relevant to the recoverability of the net investment in the subsidiaries; consideration of the net assets and performance of the subsidiaries compared to the carrying value of the net investment; and consideration of the forecasts provided for the going concern assessment.